tarantool/doc/doc/reference/reference_lua/box_watchers/watch.rst

 ..  function:: box.watch(key, func)

-    Subscribe to events broadcast by a remote host.
+    Subscribe to events broadcast by a local host.

     :param string key: a key name of an event to subscribe to
     :param function func: a callback to invoke when the key value is updated

     :return: a watcher handle that can be used to unregister the watcher
-    :rtype: ?

     **Example:**